brian32768/rfr-test/README.md

 This project is currently contains my experiments with redux-first-router.

 It has a simple navbar and lets me test jumping from one page to another through the navbar and using browser history.

+Since my goal is a mapping app, it has a simulated map page.

-Parts of it work!
+### Some of it works!

 On the "map" page, there is a form.
-I want to type a "geohash" string and have that string copy into the URL address bar.
+Type a "geohash" string (anything!) and that string should copy into the URL address bar.
 (A history "replace" operation.
 It's not doing that yet.
+It does modify the NavLink so that going to another page and then returning to the Map will restore the most recent location.

 The "User" links in the navbar are from the redux-first-router examples and are just hanging around right now to give me some alternative targets for